shaliulab/idtrackerai/README.md

     ./install.sh

-If install.sh does not have executable permission type
+Give install.sh executable permissions by typing

     chmod u+x install.sh
     ./install.sh

 install.sh will first install [miniconda](https://conda.io/miniconda.html),
-you will be asked review the license agreement and accept the terms and conditions.
+you will be asked to review the license agreement and accept the terms and conditions.
 Review the license agreement by pressing ENTER and accept the terms typing "yes".

 Then you will be asked to confirm the location of the installation.
 Press ENTER